 Divorce is never an easy process.
 However, it can go relatively smoothly so long as your spouse cooperates.

-When you and your spouse agree on the divorce and can come to an agreement quickly on the various issues, such as the division of property, spousal support, and child custody, then you may manage to have as easy of a divorce as possible.
+When you and your spouse agree on the divorce and can come to an agreement quickly on the various issues, such as the division of property, spousal support, and child custody, then you may manage to have as easy a divorce as is possible.

 You both sign the papers, have your agreement finalized by the court, and move on.
 But what if your spouse refuses to sign divorce papers?